har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 5 seconds.

-A 128x32 OLED display is used to indicate the SPO2 and heart-rate.
+A 128x32 OLED display is used to indicate SPO2 and heart-rate.

 The readings are published (with a configurable update interval) to your channel on the IOT website Thingspeak.